Scorecards

 • No recertification prior to verified fulfilment of all conditions

-• Condition extension was tightened in the 2019 FCP review however, extension of conditions is still allowed in some circumstances.
+• Condition extension was tightened in the 2019 FCP review, however extension of conditions is still allowed in some circumstances.

 Make Stewardship Count, other stakeholders, and researchers continue to raise concerns about CAB impartiality and MSC accountability as the Standard holder.
 Neither of the following topics has been taken up in the Fisheries Standard Review and MSC has ignored these concerns.